One Pan Italian Chicken Breasts

 Why It Works

 A full dinner, made on one sheet pan?
 Sign me up!
 I absolutely adore sheet pan meals, since they mean less work and less cleanup!
-That’s why my sheet pan steak fajitas and salmon and brussels sprouts recipes are in the regular rotation around here!
+That’s why my sheet pan steak fajitas recipe is also in the regular rotation around here!

 The chicken breasts marinate in red wine vinegar, rich olive oil, and a zesty Italian seasoning blend.
 Then you cook the chicken, potatoes, and asparagus together on one sheet pan.